rselent/rselent.github.io/_posts/2019-11-22-An-Airbnb-Exploration-of-New-York-City.md

 ## CODE SNIP df1[host_id'].value_counts()[:10]

 I don't have an explanation for these guys (yet), except _maybe_ they're trying to skirt property management laws, regulations, or fees by listing through Airbnb.
 I feel like I'm reaching with that, but it could be interesting to investigate.
 Time, however, is a finite thing.

-Maybe next time.
+Next time.